NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/visualisation/lab-visualisation.rst

 ====================================

-in relation to annotated features.
+We can visualise signal in relation to annotated features.

 One such kind of features relevant for TFs are transcription start sites (TSS).
 In this exercise we use ChIP-seq data from :doc:`ChIPseq lab <../chipseqProc/lab-chipseq-processing>`.
 The data we are going to plot is from one replicate of ChIP-seq experiment investigating binding of REST transcriptional represssor in HeLa cells. and annotations for chromosomes 1 and 2.
 To do so we will: